sancharika/Fake-News-Detector/README.md

 # Introduction
 The problem statement of the project is to develop a **FAKE NEWS DETECTION SYSTEM** using natural language processing and Passive Aggressive Classifier, and its accuracy is tested using different machine learning algorithms (_94.16%_) .
 Detection of false news articles will solve obstacles, the chaos created by fake news.
 The project uses different widely used machine learning methods (_Logistic Regression, Naive Bayes, Decision Tree, Passive Aggressive Classifier_) and give a response telling the user about the credibility of that news.

+# Project Description
+### Fake News detector
+The problem statement of the project is to develop a FAKE NEWS DETECTION SYSTEM using natural language processing and Passive Aggressive Classifier, and its accuracy obtained is around _94.16%_ .
+The algorithm is able to detect fake news in a given scenario.
+Detecting false reports using machine learning and natural language processing will solve the obstacle, chaos, and confusion created by it.
+Fake news is spread all over the world.
+By using false news detector API, people will be able to decide whether to believe and rely on that particular news or not.
+The project will be a machine learning workflow that will take the news articles as input and classify whether it's fake or not.
+The workflow will include Passive Aggressive Classifier and NLP algorithms for better performances of the model.

 # Dataset
  Dataset was taken from kaggle competition - [Fake News](https://www.kaggle.com/c/fake-news/data)